Peter-Lande/flash-client/README.md

 2. Allows for studying decks
 3. Creation of new decks locally
 4. Editing and adding of decks, cards, and sections
-5. Deleting decks and cards (in-progress)
+5. Deleting decks and cards
+6. Customize save locations in app (planned)
-6. Shuffles decks based on how well you understand the content (planned)
+7. Shuffles decks based on how well you understand the content (planned)
-7. Access remote servers to download and share decks (planned)
+8. Access remote servers to download and share decks (planned)